salcho/spiderMonkeyDebugEnv/README.md

 - http://sandbox.mc.edu/~bennet/cs110/flt/ftod.html
 - saelo's int64 library, which I took from https://github.com/saelo/cve-2018-4233

-Big integers are now supported in all major browser and replace int64.js is left as an exercise for the reader.
+Big integers are now supported in all major browsers and replacing int64.js is left as an exercise for the reader.